pranavkumar2007/PlantationMonitoring/README.md

 Real-time Processing: Upload and analyze plantation images instantly

 Note: The first time you run the application, SAM model loading may take 20-60 seconds.
+Subsequent runs will be faster as the model is cached in session state.ote: The first time you run the application, SAM model loading may take 20-60 seconds.
 Subsequent runs will be faster as the model is cached in session state.